A Schengen visa gives you permission to stay in the Schengen area for less than 90 days.

 The regulations in the Visa Code determine whether or not you are granted a visa.

-The processing time at the Embassy varies, but decisions are generally made within 15 days from the submission date.
+The processing time at the Embassy varies, but decisions are generally made within 15 days from the day that the Embassy receives the application.
 This period may be extended up to a maximum 45 calendar days in individual cases, when further scrutiny of the application is needed.
 In exceptional cases it may take up to 60 days to receive a decision.

 Make sure to submit all required and supporting documents in order to avoid unnecessary delays.